CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

     - Character Sheet tabs and header.
 - Rulebook Data Ingestion: Received and stored game rules in `docs/game-rules.md` and `docs/Riddle_of_the_Beast_Rulebook.md`.
 - MetaBuild Files: Created `MetaBuild.md` and `MetaBuild.json` with initial builds for Gob.
-- Numerous bug fixes and UI refinements (hydration errors, reference errors, build errors, styling adjustments, hook order issues, accessibility fixes for dialogs, shop item category parsing, Firestore permissions for Nexus saves, 404 errors for /terms & /privacy, Nexus max update depth error resolved).
+- Numerous bug fixes and UI refinements.

 WORKING:
 - Ongoing review and minor clean-up of existing codebase.
 - Refinement of Character Sheet mobile optimization for inner tab content.
+- Refining "How to Play" page Markdown parser for `Rotb_rulebook_dropdown_structure.md`.

 NEXT:
 - Implement full "Gear and Equipment" system based on rulebook: